yakovbeder/discovery-session-tool/README.md

 2. Update the `sections` array in `script.js` (generatePDFHTML method)
 3. Add questions to the `questions` object in `script.js`

+*Note: The tool currently includes 11 major sections covering all aspects of OpenShift discovery.*

 ### Styling
 The tool uses Tailwind CSS classes.
 You can customize the appearance by:
 - Modifying the CSS in the `<style>` section of `index.html`